-A Guide to Determining What Amount to Insure Your Home For
+A Guide to Determining How Much Insurance to Buy for Your Home

 On nearly every homeowners quote I present to customers, the #1 question I receive is how I determined the amount of coverage to use for the home, or the “Dwelling Coverage” amount.